snarfed/granary/docs/index.rst

 currently ignored; best practice is to use ``@app`` as a placeholder.

 Paging is supported via the ``startIndex`` and ``count`` parameters.
-They're self explanatory, and described in detail in the `OpenSearch spec <http://www.opensearch.org/Specifications/OpenSearch/1.1#The_.22count.22_parameter>`__ and `OpenSocial spec <https://opensocial.github.io/spec/2.0.1/Social-API-Server.xml#ActivityStreams-Service>`__.
+They’re self explanatory, and described in detail in the `OpenSearch spec <http://www.opensearch.org/Specifications/OpenSearch/1.1#The_.22count.22_parameter>`__ and `OpenSocial spec <https://opensocial.github.io/spec/2.0.1/Social-API-Server.xml#ActivityStreams-Service>`__.